 After that, you can query our example API and you should get back the result we mentioned above in the beginning.
 It should look something like this:

 The complete project with the full source code can be found here: https://github.com/graphql-java/tutorials/tree/master/book-details

 More information about GraphQL Java can be found in the documentation.

-We also have spectrum chat for any question or problems.
+We also use GitHub Discussions for any question or problems.